Bradfield/algos/analysis/performance-of-python-types.md

 efficiencies we provide in the table are for average performance.
-In some rare cases the contains, get item, and set item operations can degenerate into $$O(n)$$ performance but we will get into that in a later chapter when we talk about the different ways that a dictionary could be implemented.
+In some rare cases the contains, get item, and set item operations can degenerate into $$O(n)$$ performance but we will get into that in a later section when we talk about the different ways that a dictionary could be implemented.

 Operation  | Big-O Efficiency